European Security

 European Security is a quarterly peer-reviewed academic journal published by Taylor and Francis for discussing challenges and approaches to security within the region as well as for Europe in a global context.
 It was established in 1992 with the founding editor Jacob Kipp (Fort Leavenworth), the current co-editors are Jocelyn Mawdsley (University of Newcastle) and Laura Chappell (University of Surrey).

+According to the Journal Citation Reports, the journal has a 2022 impact factor of 1.6.
+It is thus ranked #24 out of 84 journals within the category of Area Studies.
+However, according to another metric, the TQCC (top quartile citation count), European Security is ranked #1 in that category as of early 2024.

 Abstracting and indexing

 The journal is abstracted and indexed in: